Joedang/dotfiles/chrestomathy.md

 INFOPATH=/usr/local/MYLIB/foobar/man:$INFOPATH
 export INFOPATH
 ```
-## Create animated GIFs
-`convert -delay 20 -loop 0 *.png myanimation.gif`
-Compiles all the `PNG`s in the WD to a `GIF`.

-A nice way to preview this kind of stuff is with the `animate` command.

 ## Rip content from a webpage for local viewing
 This is hecka useful if you know you're going to be away from da innanetz and want to study.